Gondrak08/Gondrak08/README.md

 **`Web Developer & Creator`**

-As an independent full-stack developer and content creator, I am dedicated to creating my vision of the digital world one step at a time.
-Each coding project I undertake is meticulously crafted from the ground up, beginning with careful planning and design, and culminating in the practical application of code to solve real-life problems.
+A independent full-stack developer and content creator, dedicated to creating my vision of the digital world one step at a time.

    <p align="left">
       <a href="https://twitter.com/vitoralecrim">